A Mom's Brilliant Smartphone Letter to Her Daughter

 You’re handing your child a mini supercomputer, and you want to invite them into a relationship where they choose to be helpful and not hurt themselves or others with such a powerful piece of technology.

-Now, if you’ve followed us, you know #delayistheway, and we stick with age 15+ for a smartphone and 16+ social media.
+If you’ve followed us, you know #delayistheway, and we stick with age 15+ for a smartphone and 16+ for social media.

 But even if you hand your child a kid-friendly phone like Bark or Gabb (here’s our global “how to select a kid phone guide), it has power, so setting expectations is important.